 What Other Trail Running Shoes Should You Consider?

 As we have mentioned, the Brooks Divide 2 is not the most aggressive trail running shoe on the market.
-If you want a shoe that can propel you through rock scrambling and up the techiest trails, look instead at the Salomon Speedcross 5, the Salomon S/Lab Ultra 3, or the HOKA Torrent 2.
+If you want a shoe that can propel you through rock scrambling and up the techiest trails, look instead at the Salomon Speedcross 6, the Salomon S/Lab Ultra 3, or the HOKA Torrent 2.
 The Torrent 2 offers a somewhat similar fit to a road shoe but has beefier protective elements and traction than the Divide.
 But if you want a shoe that does it all for less money than most of the high-scoring options, the Divide is solid.
 The Salomon Pulsar Trail is a super comfortable shoe that fits similarly to the Divide.
 The Pulsar Trail is significantly softer, so if you want a spacious shoe with some cushion, we recommend going that route.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More